Orthopaedic

 The Orthopaedic Residency Program will prepare physical therapists with the knowledge and skills needed to sit for the American Board of Physical Therapy Specialties (ABPTS) board certification exam in orthopaedics (OCS).

-Orthopaedic Board Certification Pass Rate for First Time Takers
+Orthopaedic Board Certification Pass Rate for First Time Takers (Jacksonville)

-2021 Non-Residency Graduates
+2023 Non-Residency Graduates

-2021 Orthopaedic Residency Graduates
+2023 Orthopaedic Residency Graduates

-Brooks IHL Orthopaedic Residency Graduates – 10 year average
+2024 Brooks IHL Orthopaedic Residency Data

-Graduation Rate (5 year average) – 100%
+Graduation Rate (Program Average) – 100%

 Program Faculty: